ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ## Background

-The BSD Unix Socket prgramming interface and its SOCK_STREAM abstraction was a revolution in simplicity: by bringing network sockets into the UNIX programming model, it enabled anyone who knew how to write programs that dealt with sequential-access files to also write network applications.
-The simplicity of this API is a key reason the	Internet won the protocol wars {{PROTOCOL-WARS}} of the 1980s.
-SOCK_STREAM is	tied to the Transmission Control Protocol (TCP), specified in 1981 {{?RFC0793}}.
-TCP has scaled remarkably well over the past three and a half decades, but its total ubiquity has hidden an uncomfortable fact: the network is not really a	file, and stream abstractions are too simplistic for many modern application programming models.

-In the meantime, the nature of Internet access, and the variety of Internet	transport protocols, is evolving.
-The challenges that new protocols and access paradigms present to the Socket API and to programming models based on them inspire the design principles of a new approach.
-Therefore, the new Transport Services architecture is based on the survey of services provided by IETF transport protocols and congestion control mechanisms {{?RFC8095}}, and the distilled minimal set of the features offered by transport protocols {{?I-D.ietf-taps-minset}}.
+The Transport Services architecture is based on the survey of services provided by IETF transport protocols and congestion control mechanisms {{?RFC8095}}, and the distilled minimal set of the features offered by transport protocols {{?I-D.ietf-taps-minset}}.
 These documents identified common features and patterns across all transport protocols developed thus far in the IETF.

 Since transport security is an increasingly relevant aspect of using transport protocols on the Internet, this architecture also considers the impact of transport security protocols on the feature-set exposed by Transport Services {{?I-D.ietf-taps-transport-security}}.